Aug 282016

 Waterbuck-and-Impala-thirst-Wildmoz.com

-Now rangers have to remove the animals to replenish when the rains return.
+Now rangers have to remove the animals to replenish the grazing when the rains return.
 All around here, animals are being culled in a desperate attempt to preserve the soil so it can regenerate as soon as the rains arrive.
 It’s a fine balance – leave enough animals to repopulate while removing enough to preserve the land.

 The culling of the grazers – those animals that live off grass exclusively – began sometime in June.
 Hippo and Cape buffalo are usually the first to die when the grass is depleted and hippos need water to live in, not just to drink.
 Other predominant grazers are wildebeest and zebra.